-- 6. Select the class of entities to which the property applies.
-To clear the field, hover over the field and click the 📧 that displays at the right of the field. - 7.
-Click the Namespace field.
-If the Namespace drop-down list is empty, click Create Namespace.... - a.
-Specify a namespace name and optional description. - b.
-Click Continue. - 8.
-In the Namespaces drop-down list, select a namespace. - 9.
-Specify an optional description. - 10 Select the Multivalued checkbox if the property can have more than one value.
-For example, an emailFrom property should accept only one value, but an emailTo property could accept more than one value. - 11 In the Type drop-down list, select the property type and specify constraints on the value. - Boolean Boolean: true or false. - Date Date and time. - Enumerated A set of values.
-In the Enumerated field, type valid enumeration values and press Enter or Tab. - Number A number.
-In the Number Type field, select the type of the number: Integer, Long, Float, Double. - Text A string. - Maximum Length The maximum length of the string. - Regular Expression A regular expression that determines whether a string is a valid value. - 12 Click Continue to Review.
-The Review and Save screen displays. - 13 Click Save to commit the change or Back to Edit Property to continue editing the property.
+- 11 Select the Multivalued checkbox if the property can have more than one value.
+For example, an emailfrom property should accept only one value, but an emailTo property could accept more than one value. - 2 In the Type drop-down list, select the property type and specify constraints on the value. - Boolean Boolean: true or false. - Date Date and time. - Enumeration A set of values.
+In the Enumeration field, type valid enumeration values and press Enter or - Number A number.
+In the Number Type field, select the type of the number: Integer, Long, Float, Double. - Text A string. - Maximum Length The maximum length of the string. - Regular Expression A regular expression that determines whether a string is a valid value. - 13 Click Continue to Review.
+The Review and Save screen displays. - 14 Click Create to commit the change or Back to Edit Property to continue editing the property.